Different Methods of Wastewater Treatment

 Water discharged from houses, factories, or industries is made to enter sewers.
 Water from rains enters stormwater sewers.
 Water from these sewers reaches the wastewater plant by means of gravity flow.

 With the increase in population, water resources have been impacted severely.
 Innovative technologies are required to treat wastewater for pollution.
 There is an increased need of having oxidation methods, chemical precipitation, adsorption on various media, etc. to separate contaminated pollutants from wastewater.

 Various stages of wastewater treatment:

-It is a biological process which makes use of microbes/ bacteria and algae to absorb the organic matter present in wastewater.
-Microbes consume all the organic impurities and convert them into Carbon dioxide, water or energy for their own growth.
+It is a biological process that makes use of microbes/ bacteria and algae to absorb the organic matter present in wastewater.
+Microbes consume all the organic impurities and convert them into Carbon dioxide, water, or energy for their own growth.

 Sludge (biosolids) Disposal:

 The final stage of wastewater treatment is removing sludge or biosolids.
 The by-products of these sludge are often used for agricultural purposes.

 Biological Wastewater Treatment:

 When we need water to be used for drinking or for human consumption purposes, it needs to be cleaned extensively.
 To meet this requirement, the Biological treatment of wastewater is done.
 Biological treatment involves the use of micro bacteria that decompose the waste material or organic impurities and improve the quality of water to be used for households.